whereswaldon/intro2c/meeting1/README.md

 ### Strings and Memory

 Go into the `str_mem` directory and look at `str_mem.c` in a code editor.
 Read through it and try the challenge.

-### Structs

-Go into the `struct` directory and look at `struct.c` in a code editor.
-Read through it and try the challenge.

 ### Getting help with the C standard library